TheThingSystem/steward/nodewiki/steward/Simple.md

 **THIS IS FOR REVIEW, NOT YET IMPLEMENTATED (BUT SOON)**

-# The _Native Thing_ Protocol
+# The _Simple Thing_ Protocol
-For those things that are third-party programmable but lack an effective interface for steward management, the _Native Thing_ protocol provides a mechanism for adding steward management.
+For those things that are third-party programmable but lack an effective interface for steward management, the _Simple Thing_ protocol provides a mechanism for adding steward management.

 ## Operations